rwinslow/resolve/README.md

 ## Design Principles

 - Exciting moments often come from just scraping by or lucky rolls.
-- Failure is a choice with clear costs.
+- Failure should have choices.
 - When the end is coming, players should be able to see it in the distance.
-- Riding a death spiral should be a choice.
+- Riding a death spiral should be a choice between costs.
 - Rolling high feels really good.
 - Rolling a handful of dice feels really good.
-- Exerting effort must get you closer to your goal.
+- Waiting for everyone at the table to roll to attempt something isn't fun.
 - The mechanics should provide a consequences with varying levels of permenance.
 - GMs have enough things to do with recordkeeping and storytelling, so use worksheets.
 - GMs generally need a simple, clear toolbox and not railroads or finished products.

-Rules here are inspired by aspects of Slugblaster, Cypher, and Legend in the Mist.
+Rules here are inspired by aspects of Blades in the Dark, Slugblaster, Cypher, and Legend in the Mist.

 ## Core